Medical Assistant

 The medical assisting program is eligible for federal financial aid.
 However, the phlebotomy certificate program is not eligible for federal student aid.

-Your first step is to connect with the Financial Aid office so you discover how you can afford college.
+Your first step is to connect with the Financial Aid office to discover how you can afford college.
 Our dedicated staff and support services help you wade through all the legal language and get you past the first hurdle to completing your educational goals.

 What Can I Do with My Major?